• Skip to primary navigation

 • Don't overbake.
 Bake just until beginning to lightly brown around edges.

 • Baked Berlinerkranser can be stored in a tin with a tight-fitting lid and placed in a cool room for up to 3 weeks.
-They can be frozen as well.
+They can be frozen as well for up to 3 months.

 Nutrition Facts